The 2023 Best Actress Oscar Goes To…

 Emmett will be accompanied on the trip and stay with the family of Mamie’s uncle Mose (John Douglas Thompson), also known as Preacher.

-As portrayed by Hall, Emmett is a sweet young man, if a little spoilt.
-He loves music (singing along has helped him overcome a stutter) and he likes to goof around.
+As Hall portrays, Emmett is a sweet young man, if a little spoilt.
+He loves music (singing along has helped him overcome a stutter) and likes to goof around.
 His penchant for doing playful things will, in that other place, have chilling consequences.
 There is also a naiveté about him and, although Chicago itself is no stranger to racism, he seems nonchalant and impatient when Mamie tries to warn him that things are different in Mississippi and that he must be careful around the white folks down there.

 For three days, nothing.
 Emmett’s vacation is ending.
 Then in the middle of the night, there is a pounding on the door of Preacher’s home and two armed white men take Emmet away and put him in the back of their pickup.